konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 Use the key `namespace` when logging the namespace of the targeted resource that is being modified.

+Include a `user_id` if one exists and is applicable for the event being logged.

 ### 5. Where it came from?

 Use the key `kind` with possible resource kind values determined by the component team.
 For example, for HAS this can be `CDQ, Application, Component`, etc.